 PHP is an established and widely-used programming language.
 It’s open source, with great compatibility across almost all servers and databases.
 Popular amongst websites such as Facebook and WordPress, the general-purpose language is also popular with back-end web developers, as it’s free, uncomplicated, and well documented.
+Read on to find out how to hire the best offshore PHP developers and explore plenty of PHP-related stats and data.

 If you were to look at the Google Trends for the last 5 years, you would see a slight decline in the term ‘PHP development:’